-- 3.29.
-The Council operated within four Directorates during 2016/17, Economy, Corporate Resources, People and Place. - 3.30.
-The Council's management structure in 2016/17 was as per the diagram below:
+- 3.32 The Council operated within four Directorates during 2016/17, Economy, Corporate Resources, People and Place. - 3.33 The Council's management structure in 2016/17 was as per the diagram below:

-3.31.
-The Chief Executive left the Council on 28 February 2017 and an Interim Chief Executive was appointed by Full Council on 4 April 2017.
+3.34 The Chief Executive left the Council on 28 February 2017 and an Interim Chief Executive was appointed by Full Council on 4 April 2017.
 The Strategic Director Finance and Legal left the Council on 28 March 2017.
 An Interim Chief Finance Officer was appointed on 21 March 2017.
 The Strategic Director - People stood down from his role on 31 March 2017.
-An Interim Corporate Director - Adults, Social Care and Health and Interim Corporate Director - Children and Young People will replace the Strategic Director - People role.
-The Assistant Chief Executive will be leaving the Council during early 2017/18.
+An Interim Corporate Director - Adults, Social Care and Health and Interim Corporate Director - Children and Young People replaced the Strategic Director - People role.
+The Assistant Chief Executive left the Council on 10 July 2017.
+The Strategic Director - Major Projects and Programmes left the Council on 31 July 2017.
 The appointment of the Chief Executive of the Children's Trust was announced in May 2017.

-3.32.
-The new management structure for 2017/18 is as per the following diagram:
+3.35 The new management structure for 2017/18 is as per the following diagram: